score-spec/docs/content/en/docs/environment variables/environment-variables-helm.md

 {{% alert %}}

 > Resources need to map to the resource structure.
-> To declare match resource in the Score file, the variable name, `resources.env.NAME` must map to the structure in `resource` section.
+> To declare environment variables in a Score file, the variable name, `resources.env.NAME` must map to the structure in `resource` section.

-For more information, see the [Resource section]({{< relref "/content/en/docs/reference/score-spec-reference.md#referencing-resources" >}}) in the Score reference.
+For more information, see the [Resource section]({{< relref "/content/en/docs/reference/score-spec-reference.md#referencing-resources" >}}) in the Score Specification reference.

 {{% /alert %}}

-## Environment variables
+## environment configurations file

-Declare default environment variables in file.
+Declare your environment configurations.

-1. In a `env.yaml` file, add your environment variables.
+1. Create a `env.yaml` file and add your environment variables.

 ```yaml
 env: